 taking the whole family into account.

-granted the right to remain in the USA,
+granted some right to remain in the USA.

 their countries of citizenship.